 Once the transportation and hotels are sorted, the next question for any visitor is what they are going to do on their trip.

 But possibly just as important is what to avoid doing in your host city.
 London is a place that comes with a unique set of do’s and do not’s, and there’s a few tourist activities that you are better off skipping.
-Here’s some recommendations from someone who has called this city home for the past five years:
+Here’s some recommendations and local tips for visiting London:

 Stand on the Right